microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 To read the group memberships of a user (`memberOf`), the app must have either [_Group.Read.All_](#group-permissions) or [_Group.ReadWrite.All_](#group-permissions).
 However, if the user also has membership in a [directoryRole](/graph/api/resources/directoryrole?view=graph-rest-1.0) or an [administrativeUnit](/graph/api/resources/administrativeunit?view=graph-rest-beta), the app will need effective permissions to read those resources too, or Microsoft Graph will return an error.
 This means the app will also need [Directory permissions](#directory-permissions), and, for delegated permissions, the signed-in user will also need sufficient privileges in the organization to access directory roles and administrative units.

-With the _User.ManageIdentities.All_ delegated or application permission, it is possible to update the federated identities (`identities`) of a user.
+With the _User.ManageIdentities.All_ delegated or application permission, it is possible to update the identities (`identities`) of a user.
+This includes federated (or social identities) or local identities with email or name-based sign-in names.

 ### Example usage